yaybu/touchdown/docs/tutorial/django.rst

 Deploying Django at Amazon
 ==========================

-We will deploy a simple Django application at Amazon with Touchdown.
+We will deploy the sentry service at Amazon with Touchdown.
+Sentry is a Django application so much of this will be applicable to any Django application.
 This walkthrough will touch on:

  * Creating a :class:`~touchdown.aws.vpc.vpc.VPC` with multiple interconnected